The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note considers occasions where either the amount of gift relief is restricted or where the amount of the gain qualifying for gift relief is restricted.
 In either of these cases, this means a proportion of the gain remains chargeable following the gift relief claim, therefore this guidance note also considers the interaction of gift relief with other CGT reliefs.

-The restrictions depend on the type of asset and are summarised in the Flowchart ― business asset gift relief restrictions.
+The restrictions depend on the type of asset and are summarised in our interactive flowchart.
+Alternatively, for a static pdf version, see the Flowchart ― business asset gift relief restrictions.